Privacy policy

 Who we are?

-Minter One Limited (‘we’, ‘our’ or ‘us’) may process certain personal data about you, depending on the scope of your specific relationship with us.
-This processing of personal data is regulated under the General Data Protection Regulation (2016/679) (‘GDPR’) and the e-Privacy Directive (2002/58/EC).
-We are responsible as ‘controller’ of your personal data for these legal purposes.
+Minter One Limited ("we", "our", or "us") may process certain personal data about you, depending on the scope of your specific relationship with us.
+This processing of personal data is regulated under the General Data Protection Regulation (2016/679) ("GDPR").
+We are responsible as controller of your personal data for these purposes.

 Who does this Privacy Notice cover?

-This Privacy Notice applies to the following three circumstances:
+This Privacy Policy applies to the following circumstances:

 What personal data do we collect?